Biodynamic Beef products.

 About Greenhill Farm

-Greenhill Farm raises beef with a focus on sustainability – we have planted over 30 km of tree lines, set aside two large areas for native regeneration, and significantly increased the organic content of our soil.
-We aim to continue to improve our farm and produce even better beef for many years to come.
+Greenhill Farm has a strong focus on sustainability.
+In addition to our holistic farming practices, we have planted over 30 km of native tree lines, set aside two large areas for native regeneration, and significantly increased the organic content of our soil.